-Dead Texas bombing suspect identified as local man, 23: media
+Texas bombing suspect kills self, reported to be unemployed man, 23

 PFLUGERVILLE, Texas (Reuters) - An unemployed 23-year-old man suspected of a three-week bombing campaign in Texas that killed two people and injured five others before blowing himself up on the side of a highway was identified by local media on Wednesday.

-The suspect was identified as Mark Anthony Conditt, of Pflugerville, Texas, according to the local CBS television affiliate and Austin American-Statesman newspaper, citing unnamed law enforcement sources.
-Reuters could not immediately confirm the suspect’s identity.
+The suspect was identified as Mark Anthony Conditt of Pflugerville, Texas, according to the local CBS television affiliate and Austin American-Statesman newspaper, citing unnamed law enforcement sources.
+Reuters could not confirm the suspect’s identity.

-Public records showed Conditt’s age as 23.
-Officials had said the suspect was 24.
+A series of bombings beginning on March 2 left Austin, a fast-growing city of 1 million people, on edge as the bomber moved from parcels left on doorsteps to one activated by a trip wire to at least two sent via FedEx.

+By Sunday, bewildered investigators had publicly asked the serial bomber to reach out to them.
+By Tuesday they had identified a suspect, Texas Governor Greg Abbott told Fox News.

-Police tracked the suspect to a hotel about 20 miles north of Austin, the state capital, and were following his vehicle when he pulled to the side of the road and detonated a device, killing himself, Austin Police Chief Brian Manley told reporters near the scene.
+Police tracked him to a hotel about 20 miles (32 km) north of Austin and were following his vehicle when he pulled to the side of the road and detonated a device, killing himself, Austin Police Chief Brian Manley told reporters near the scene.

 “The suspect is deceased and has significant injuries from a blast that occurred from detonating a bomb inside his vehicle,” Manley told reporters.
 He declined to further identify the suspect, except to say he was white.

-Investigators had tracked him for a couple of days before closing in at an unidentified hotel in Round Rock, Texas, not for from his home in Pflugerville, Governor Greg Abbott told Fox News on Wednesday.
+Law enforcement officials did not respond to calls seeking to confirm the suspect’s name.

-“We’ve known for a couple of days who the suspect likely was,” Abbott said.
+“We’ve known for a couple of days who the suspect likely was,” Abbott told Fox.
 “Law enforcement is at his house in Pflugerville where we are learning whether or not that was the location he was making his bombs.”

-The governor added that the suspect is believed to have lived with two roommates, who are not currently considered suspects, Abbott said.
-The suspect was not a military veteran, Abbott said.
+The governor added that the suspect is believed to have lived with two roommates, who are not currently considered suspects, and was not a military veteran.

-Texas law enforcement officials blocked off the street where the suspect lived, not far from where the first bomb went off on March 2, killing one person.
+Public records showed that Conditt lived with his parents, William and Danene Conditt, until 2017, when he moved into a house about a mile (1.6 km) away.

+In 2013 Danene Conditt posted a photo of a man she referred to as Mark on Facebook and said she home schooled her children.

-Jay Schulze, a 42-year-old network engineer, said on Wednesday he lived a few houses away from the bombing suspect and that the suspect and his friends would hang out late at night.
+Jay Schulze, a 42-year-old network engineer, said he lived a few houses away from the bombing suspect, who with his friends would relax late at night.

 “They would be out in back playing music and partying pretty late,” Schulze said.